 Besides, it is worth pointing out that this seems to be the perfect moment for Pinterest to invest its resources in commerce.
 Pinterest doesn’t make money from its Buy buttons, at least not yet.
 Its primary revenue stream is through advertising, similar to fellow social media company Facebook.
 But Facebook's position toward paid advertising is now changing: a few days ago, in fact, VP Adam Mosseri announced that the Facebook News Feed algorithm will soon be updated and it will favor personal and engaging content over sponsored posts.
 This is a further opportunity for Pinterest to attract investment; further reason for us to look forward with anticipation to its future developments.

-Author Michela Aru is a web copywriter for NetStrategy headquartered in Verona, Italy.
+Author Michela Aru is a website strategy copywriter and consultant for NetStrategy headquartered in Verona, Italy.

 I hope you enjoyed this post about Pinterest eCommerce!